The Best Food in Finland: Cuisine Crafted by One Man

 Mouthwatering medieval dinner in Vierumäki.

-Do you remember when we mentioned a unique cave restaurant in Vierumäki where we also tried smoke sauna?
+If you have read our article about Vierumäki and smoke sauna, you might remember the unique cave restaurant.
 Kalliokammi restaurant serves an outstanding medieval menu consisting of typical Finnish dishes and some other delicacies like simmered spelt & simmered beetroots with garlic.

 Finnish Food